Alejandro Castro (footballer)

-Alejandro Castro Flores (born 27 March 1987) is Mexican former professional footballer who played as a centre-back or defensive midfielder.
+Alejandro Castro Flores (born 27 March 1987) is a Mexican former professional footballer who played as a centre-back or defensive midfielder.

 Career

 He played for Atletico San Luis.
 His contract was not renewed for next season.
 He has previously played for Cruz Azul, most famous for missing his penalty and causing a deflection off Moises Munoz's header goal that saved Club America and took them into extra time eventually sending them into penalties.
 He has played for other Mexican teams such as Estudiantes Tecos, Pumas UNAM, and Santos Laguna scoring a total of 6 goals in his entire career.

 Cruz Azul

 He arrived at the basic forces of Cruz Azul in 2001, where his first team was Cruz Azul Hidalgo from the promotion division.
 From the hand of Rubén Omar Romano he made his debut at Cruz Azul during the Apertura 2005, on Saturday, November 26, 2005, in a match where the sky blue team visited Pachuca, a match in which the teams divided points by drawing 0 to 0.
 Substituting for Joel Huiqui at 83 '.
 Then he had irregular periods and disappeared for a good time from the first team until the Clausura 2008 where he only played 1 game with Sergio Markarián in command of the machine.
 For the Apertura 2009, with the arrival of Enrique Meza on the bench, his performances gradually became more regular playing as a winger, even scoring a goal in the final against Monterrey.